This manual is for Tarlz (version 0.26, 7 December 2024).

 All operations except --concatenate and --compress operate on whole trees if any file is a directory.
 All operations except --compress overwrite output files without warning.
 If no archive is specified, tarlz tries to read it from standard input or write it to standard output.
 Tarlz refuses to read archive data from a terminal or write archive data to a terminal.
 Tarlz detects when the archive being created or enlarged is among the files to be archived, appended, or concatenated, and skips it.

 Tarlz does not use absolute file names nor file names above the current working directory (perhaps changed by option -C).
-On archive creation or appending tarlz archives the files specified, but removes from member names any leading and trailing slashes and any file name prefixes containing a '..' component.
-On extraction, leading and trailing slashes are also removed from member names, and archive members containing a '..' component in the file name are skipped.
+On archive creation or appending tarlz archives the files specified, but removes from member names any leading and trailing slashes and any file name prefixes containing a .. component.
+On extraction, leading and trailing slashes are also removed from member names, and archive members containing a .. component in the file name are skipped.
 Tarlz does not follow symbolic links during extraction; not even symbolic links replacing intermediate directories.

-On extraction and listing, tarlz removes leading './' strings from member names in the archive or given in the command line, so that 'tarlz -xf foo ./bar baz' extracts members 'bar' and './baz' from archive 'foo'.
+On extraction and listing, tarlz removes leading ./ strings from member names in the archive or given in the command line, so that 'tarlz -xf foo ./bar baz' extracts members bar and ./baz from archive foo.

 If several compression levels or --*solid options are given, the last setting is used.
 For example -9 --solid --uncompressed -1 is equivalent to -1 --solid.